Bug report #13749

 Confirmed, the bug appeared on 2.10 and still present on master.

-#4 Updated by Jeff Moyen almost 4 years ago
+#4 Updated by Jeff Moyen over 4 years ago

 In fact it is nearly fixed: if the first line of the file (after headers) happens to have missing values for X and Y, no points are created -- even if all the other lines in the file do include X and Y information.
 There is an easy workaround, of course (make sure the first line of the file does contain geographic info), but it would be nicer, I'd say, if the system was able to recognize that there is X and Y data in other lines.

-#6 Updated by Jeff Moyen almost 4 years ago
+#6 Updated by Jeff Moyen over 4 years ago

 Sorry for not having been clear.